 In a very different world, before the Coronavirus pandemic, before the summer of fire, before the milenium drought (and the big one that came after it that didn’t earn a ‘street name’), and even before September 11 and the ensuing ‘war on terrorism’, I wrote a book called Playing God.
 It was a work on Christian bioethics, well recieved but now long out of print.

 Last night I had reason to re-read the last chapter, because of a conversation with a friend about those ordinary, extraordinary decisions people have to make about family formation in this era.
 What struck me was the way it spoke into this strange, anxious, dangerous moment that we are having as a global community.
 Our sense of what the world is like, what can be expected of life, who we are, has been dislodged.
 We find ourselves nose-to-nose with the contingency that is ordinarily suppressed within us – so that we can just get on with life.
-(That phenomenon is discussed in chapter three, if I remember correctly.)
+(That phenomenon is discussed in chapter four, if I remember correctly.)
 This is something that people experience, one-by-one, in many different seasons of their lives – a sudden bereavement, a divorce, losing your job, becoming homeless… In chapter seven of Playing God I worked through it in relation to childlessness.

 I’m posting it here just to contribute to the conversation, because we’re experiencing this “ontological shock” (Tillich) not one-by-one but altogether at once.